mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 | Type | Description
 | --- | ---
 | [String](https://docs.microsoft.com/en-us/dotnet/api/system.string) | A string that is equivalent to the current string except that all instances of oldValue are replaced with newValue.
+If oldValue is not found in the current instance, the method returns the current instance unchanged.